tern-tools/tern/docs/navigating-the-code.md

 ```
 ▾ tern/
+  ▾ analyze/  <-- Each container image format will have its own subdirectory for analysis
+    ▾ docker/
+        analyze.py
+        container.py
+        dockerfile.py
+        run.py
   ▾ classes/  <-- These are individual objects.
 Each has a corresponding test in the tests directory
       command.py
       docker_image.py